China fuels macadamia boom in South Africa

 "We believe (ingredients) are a huge area for growth in the industry," says Jill Whyte.
 "80% of almonds are sold into the ingredients industry and only 20% as a snack, and macadamias are the opposite so there is a huge opportunity."

-South Africa's macadamia boom is likely to continue for a while yet.
+South Africa's macadamia boom looks set to continue for a while yet.